Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 NMN vs NR (nicotinamide riboside) - which should I take?

 Both reliably raise blood NAD+ at clinical doses.
 NR has the larger and longer human dataset, with multiple safety RCTs (Martens 2018, Conze 2019, Dollerup 2018) showing tolerability up to 1000mg/day for 6-12 weeks, but the functional outcomes in NR trials have been similarly modest.
 NMN has fewer human trials but includes the Yoshino 2021 insulin-sensitivity result and the Yi 2023 dose-response trial.
-The big practical difference in 2026 is regulatory: the FDA has ruled NMN does not qualify as a dietary supplement, while NR remains a recognized supplement ingredient.
-If you want the cleaner regulatory path and more human safety data, NR.
-If you want the molecule with the slightly more interesting functional signals (and accept the supply uncertainty), NMN.
+For most of 2022-2025 there was a regulatory gap (the FDA had ruled NMN was not a lawful supplement while NR was unaffected), but the FDA reversed that position in late 2025 and NMN is again a lawful dietary ingredient, so the regulatory edge NR briefly held has closed.
+NR still has the larger human safety dataset; NMN has the slightly more interesting functional signals.
 Both are still open experiments.

 Is NMN safe?